 - 1. Contractor's employees shall wear proper clothing while on Buyer's premises.
-Removal of shirts or wearing of shorts, tank tops, or open-toed shoes is not allowed. - 2.
-Contractor employees shall wear hard hats (ANSI/ISEA Z89.1, Class A or Class B rated) at the job site during all phases of construction activities.
-The Contractor shall be responsible to ensure that all Contractor employees adhere to the hard hat policy and that the appropriate signage is posted at the job site.

-- 3. Contractor employees shall wear appropriate eye protection, consisting as a minimum of safety glasses with side shields (ANSI Z87/ISEA.1), within Buyer's designated areas and as required by OSHA to perform construction activities.
+Removal of shirts or wearing of shorts, "tanktops" or open-toed shoes is not allowed. - 2.
+Contractor employees shall wear hard hats (ISEA Z89.1, Class A or Class B rated) at the job site during all phases of construction activities.
+The Contractor shall be responsible to ensure that all Contractors' employees adhere to the hard hat policy and that the appropriate signage is posted at the job site. - 3.
+Contractor's employees shall wear appropriate eye protection, consisting as a minimum of safety glasses with side shields (ISEA Z87.1), within Buyer's designated areas and as required by OSHA to perform construction activities.
 Dark tinted lenses are prohibited indoors, excluding welding operations. - 4.
-Contractor employees shall wear safety-toed footwear (ASTM F 2413) when there is potential for injury or within Buyer designated safety-toed footwear areas. - 5.
-For additional requirements concerning personal protective equipment, refer to Section III.C of this document.
+Contractor's employees shall wear safety-toe footwear (ASTM F2413) when there is potential for injury or within Buyer designated safety-toed footwear areas. - 5.
+For additional requirements concerning personal protective equipment, please refer to Section III.C. of this document.